 Things sure have changed since I was a kid.
-Nowadays they buckle up for safety and sit in the back seat in a special booster chair complete with belly pad, plush seat cover, head pillow and three position crotch strap.
+Nowadays they buckle up for safety and sit in the back seat in a special booster chair complete with a belly pad, plush seat cover, head pillow, and a three-position crotch strap.

 I remember standing up on the front seat of our Ford Fairlane, next to my mother.
 More than once, I was pitched head-first into the metal dashboard when she had to make a quick stop.
 I’m fine, though, honest.

 Then there was the little, blue, enamel pot she kept on the floor in the back seat for emergencies.
 God forbid, we actually try to find a restroom.